glebobos/cv-portfolio/resume/sections/publications.md

 - Detailed technical documentation for custom frameworks and automation systems
 - Knowledge base articles on AWS services optimization and advanced configuration patterns

+## Patent Portfolio

+### Engineering Systems Patents
+**Multiple Registered Patents**

+- **Patent:** DYNAMIC PROPERTIES OF SELF-PROPELLED ALL-PURPOSE POWER UNIT WITH A HYDROMECHANICAL TRANSMISSION OF TWO-LINE TYPE
+- **Patent:** A self-propelled grain harvester running on gaseous fuel.
+190376 U1
+- **Patent:** Grain harvester Y №4475
+- **Patent:** A self-propelled grain harvester with a power unit running on gaseous fuel.
+U 190375 U1
+- **Patent:** Device for collecting liquid and monitoring its level in a tank BY U 10162
+- **Patent:** Friction clutch 20382 C2 F 16D 13/00

 ## Open Source Projects

 ### LambdaTerminal